vuxcode/pr1-project-nextlife80/time-report.md

 -2023-05-17 Worked for 6 hours.
   - Moved all messages from Console to HTML display.
 Add a function to reload the game.
 And   add alphabets keys instead the Prompt.

+-2023-05-18 Worked for 4 hours.
+  - Worked on the design of the programme.